 Bulging or Herniated Disc?

-Your spine is made up of 24 vertebrae with soft discs between them that act as cushions, or shock absorbers.
-The discs themselves are made up of two parts: a tough outer layer that holds the disc together, and a gel-like interior that helps to soften the impact of walking, lifting, and other everyday activities.
-What is causing your pain, a bulging or herniated disc?
+Your spine consists of 24 vertebrae with soft discs between them that act as cushions, or shock absorbers.
+In addition, the discs themselves consist of two parts: a tough outer layer that holds the disc together, and a gel-like interior that helps to soften the impact of walking, lifting, and other everyday activities.
+What causes your back pain, a bulging or herniated disc?
 Read more to learn the difference.

 Whether it’s due to an accident, overexertion, or just getting older, we put a lot of wear and tear on these discs and over time they can become damaged.
-This can cause a number of problems, but two of the most common are bulging or herniated discs, which just so happen to be the leading causes of back pain – especially in the lower back.
+Furthermore, this can cause a number of problems, but two of the most common are bulging or herniated discs, which are the leading causes of back pain – especially in the lower back.

 What’s the difference between a bulging disc and a herniated disc?

 When it comes to these two very similar conditions, it’s a little confusing because people throw around terms that may or may not mean the same thing.
 For instance, some people refer to a herniated disc as a “slipped” disc while others coin it a “ruptured” disc, even in medical circles, but they refer to the same condition.

 However, the terms bulging disc and the herniated disc actually mean two different things.
 So, let’s explore those differences.

 A bulging disc appears as simply a swelling in the disc without a tear or rupture in the outer wall.
 It looks somewhat like a bubble sticking out between the vertebrae.
 Because the inner part of the disc remains contained, a bulging disc doesn’t usually press on the nerves and many people don’t even realize they have a problem.